-- turnover reflects the "greenness" of investee

-companies today. - capital
+- turnover reflects the "greenness" of investee - companies today. - capital expenditure operational expenditure (OpEx) reflects the green operational activities of investee companies.
+In which economic sectors were the investments made?

-expenditure

 (CapEx) shows the green investments made by investee companies, relevant for a transition to a green economy.